top of page

 Caesarea National Park is an impressive archeological site.
 With a bit of preparation, it is possible to make this ancient and partially reconstructed city come to life in a meaningful way in just a few hours (see Caesaarea National Park).

 Caesarea has 15 beaches.
-Two worthy of consideration are the beach within the National Park and Hof Shonit.
-A swim in park can, of course, be conveniently combined with the rest of the archeological park and can be a nice incentive for the kids.
+Two particularly worthy of consideration are the beach within Caesarea National Park and Hof Shonit.
+A swim in the park can, of course, be conveniently combined with the rest of the archeological park and can be a nice incentive for the kids.

-The former is in a calm cove in the ancient harbor.
+This beach is in a calm cove in the ancient harbor.
 It has a lifeguard on duty in season, showers, chairs and umbrellas.
 There is no extra charge other than the park admission.
-WCs are those for the entire park and are close by.
+Restrooms are those for the entire park and are close by.
 The closest entrance is via the northern entrance to the park.

 bottom of page